recodeleadership/recodeleadership.github.io.v1/index.md

 At Recode Leadership LLC, we empower professionals to discover and embrace their unique, authentic leadership styles.
 We partner with individuals and companies to cultivate effective leaders, redefining traditional leadership for a diverse and thriving environment.

-**For professionals**:
+# Our Services

+## 1:1 Coaching for Professionals

 We understand the unique challenges you face in your career and leadership journey.
 If you find yourself:

 - Deciding on the next step of your career,

-- Struggling with confidence and boundaries,
+- Struggling with confidence and setting boundaries,

 - Feeling you don't fit the traditional mold of leaders,